adienakhmad/ADS1256/README.md

 # ADS1256
-Arduino Library for Texas Instrument ADS1256
+Arduino Library for Texas Instrument ADS1256, working with Arduino IDE 1.8.5, Arduino UNO

-#Notice 2017/11/20
-The example provided is out-of-date, I'll update the example when I have the time.
+# Installation
+As any arduino library (import library)

+# Examples
+Basic_Switching_Channel: How to change the channels
+ADS1256_Efficient_Input_Cycling: Read and print

+# Notice: Working as 5/1/2019